Mastigoproctus giganteus: Habitat

 Vinegaroons are efficient predators of scorpions and are sometimes acquired for that purpose.
-Mastigoproctus giganteus may be eaten by raccoons, coatis, armadillos, skunks, bears, hogs and peccaries, ground birds such as roadrunners, lizards, and tarantulas.
+M. giganteus in turn may be eaten by raccoons, coatis, armadillos, skunks, bears, hogs and peccaries, and ground birds such as roadrunners, lizards, and tarantulas.

 Life cycle and reproduction

 Mastigoproctus giganteus typically lives 4 to 7 years, but the female reproduces only once, producing about 40 offspring which she protects and feeds in their early lives.

 Males fight each other at night in fierce battles for the privilege of mating with a female also at night.

 Survivability of young is improved by continual care by the mother.

 Economic impact

 Mastigoproctus giganteus is regarded as beneficial to agriculture and human residences by controlling stinging scorpions, insects, and spider populations.

 As pets

 This species is sold in the exotic animal trade as pets.

-Non venomous they can be kept as individual adults or groups of juveniles in terrariums with places to dig and hide, fed insects twice a week especially crickets and flies.
-Mastigoproctus giganteus can be handled gently with care to avoid being bitten, pinched, or sprayed with acid when the arachnid feels threatened.
+Non-venomous, they can be kept as individual adults or groups of juveniles in terrariums with places to dig and hide.
+They can be fed insects twice a week, especially crickets, cockroaches and flies.
+Mastigoproctus giganteus should be handled gently, with care given to avoid injuring the arachnid.
+While they seldom bite or pinch humans, the acid sprayed from the base of a vinegaroon's tail can sting if it enters mucous membranes or cuts, and can cause eye irritation.